QasimK/qasimk.github.io/collections/_drafts/2018-09-11-wii_games_on_pc.md

 ### Ishiiruka

 Finally, there exists [Ishiiruka][ishiiruka].
-A fork of Dolphin with significant new graphical capabilities, modifications for compatibility with older machines, or other additional features.
-It adds some capabilities that require a Texture Pack to make use of it.
-Since it's a fork, and seriously likes a usage guide, I haven't touched it.
+A fork of Dolphin with significant new graphical capabilities, modifications for compatibility with older machines, and other additional features.
+It adds some new capabilities that require special Texture Packs to make use of.
+Since it's a fork, and seriously lacks a usage guide, I haven't touched it.

 Other tutorial: https://benguild.com/2013/07/18/how-to-play-nintendo-wii-games-on-your-retina-macbook/

 ## Per-Game Overrides

 Sometimes a particular game will not perform very well.
 In these cases, the settings for that particular game can be overridden.
-I found [this forum thread][forum-game-overrides] to be useful
+I found a [forum thread on gameini settings][forum-game-overrides] to be useful.

 {% include blog-inline-image.html
     img="2018-09-11-wii-game-config.png"